couper64/hardcode/README.md

     nmcli con up br0
     nmcli device show
     sudo systemctl restart NetworkManager.service

+Although, creating bridges seems to be the most logical approach, sometimes, we can't use them.
+Therefore, port forwarding seems to be a viable alternative.
+Here is how to forward ports from host physical interface to virtual interface where the guest VMs reside.

+    iptables -t nat -I PREROUTING -p tcp -d HOST_IP --dport HOST_PORT -j DNAT --to-destination GUEST_IP:GUEST_PORT iptables -I FORWARD -m state -d GUEST_IP/24 --state NEW,RELATED,ESTABLISHED -j ACCEPT

+For now, I am using `iptables-persistent` to save/reload port forwarding rules between reboots.

+    sudo apt install iptables-persistent

+The location is saves the rules in is `/etc/iptables/rules.v4` and `/etc/iptables/rules.v6`.
+To save the rules and load them, I use the following commands.
+I had to wrap it around as a command for a bash because I need elevated privilages on both piping as well as saving commands.

+    sudo bash -c "iptables-save > /etc/iptables/rules.v4"

+To setup static IP inside guest VM, we need to modify the *netplan* configuration file for the *NetworkManager* service.

+    network:
+        version: 2
+        renderer: NetworkManager
+        ethernets:
+            eth0:
+                dhcp4: no
+                addresses:
+                    - STATIC_IP/24
+                routes:
+                    - to: default
+                     via: 192.168.1.1
+                nameservers:
+                    addresses: [192.168.1.1]

+Save the aforementioned in the `/etc/netplan/01-network-manager-all.yaml` file.
+And, apply the plan.

+    sudo netplan try

 Then, we setup KVM to allow guest VMs to use bridge interface.
 Start from creating a file in an arbitrary location on the computer and name it `host-birdge.xml`.